Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 "You think he’s going to try for the office himself someday?"
 Costello blurred in, blurred out, and Hoeff grunted, having bodied a blow he barely saw.

-*"Hmmpf...* Nah."
+"*Hmmpf...* Nah."
 Hoeff huffed once to get his breath settled down, and started bouncing on his toes.
 Things were getting a bit more serious.
 "Think’s he’s some hot-shit behind the throne sorta power.
 I just think he’s full of himself."

 "Kinda guy who’s going to want to keep the job once he’s got it, then."

 "Yup.
 Stable.
 Reliable."
 Hoeff hammered in, his hands whiffed past Costello’s head as the taller man ducked and weaved, but that had all been a distraction that let him sneak a good one up under Costello’s guard.

-*"Oof…* Fuck, you hit like a train."
+"*Oof…* Fuck, you hit like a train."

 Hoeff grinned.
-"Point is...from what I know of the guy, can’t imagine him quitting on principle.
+"Point is... from what I know of the guy, can’t imagine him quitting on principle.
 He’ll do what’s right for the service, but he’ll think him being in charge is what’s right, so..."

 "So, ultimately, he’ll do whatever he’s told."